 Not many people in India are aware of getting personal loan from peer to peer lending companies (also called PTPL or P2PL).
 These lenders offer loans at low interest rate and approvals are speedy.
 And these are best recommended for individuals with low income or poor CIBIL score/no credit or those who are in need of small credit.
 Check out comparison of banks and P2PL.

-Features of Loan
+Features of Personal Loan

 - The amount of credit offered is low since the minimum net income required is low.
-Quantum of loan is directly proportional to the income. i.e. higher the income, higher would be the financing offered.
+Quantum of loan is directly proportional to the income. i.e. higher the income, higher would be the credit offered.

 - Repayment tenure ranges from 1 year to 5 year.